chase-coleman/Music-App-Proj/README.md

 This is my first full-stack application, built during a 13-week coding bootcamp with Code Platoon.
 Development took approximately 3 weeks.

-I chose to build a music app because I love listening to and sharing music with friends and family — especially those tracks that just *hit*.
+I chose to build a music app because I love listening to and sharing music with friends and family, especially those tracks that just *hit*.

 ---